CrossRef/event-data-user-guide/event-data-manual.md

 ## External Agents {#concept-external-agents}

 Most Agents are operated by Crossref (see [Data Sources](#data-sources)).
 Some are operated by external parties, for example DataCite.
-We welcome new data sources.
+We welcome new Data Sources.

 Where Crossref operates the Agent we provide full Evidence records for each Event.
 Where the Agent is operated by an external party, they may or may not provide full Evidence.
 See [Not all Events need Evidence](#evidence-not-all) for further discussion.